🖥 TAP TO SAVE 50% WITH CODE THANKS

 T.J.
 Hockenson (TE, MIN) at Cleveland (London)

-And we'll flow right into tight end T.J.
+We'll flow right into tight end T.J.
 Hockenson for nearly identical reasons as Jordan Mason.

 The Vikings will need extra protection against the Cleveland Browns' pass rush.
 They can't afford a repeat of last week when Carson Wentz was sacked six times.
 The obvious strategy is to keep tight ends on the line as an extra blocker.
 Hockenson can't score fantasy points there.

 Jordan Addison made his season debut in Dublin last week, pushing Hockenson down the target pecking order.
 He was fourth last week (although I wouldn't expect backup running back Zavier Scott to outtarget him again).
 He was woefully uninvolved until Minnesota went into pass-every-down comeback mode.
-Five targets on 46 attempts from Carson Wentz won't cut it.
+Five targets on 46 attempts from Wentz won't cut it.

 Outside of the pass rush, the Browns allow the fourth-fewest receptions and yards to the position.
 There are several waiver-wire tight ends (Brenton Strange, Mason Taylor, even Tommy Tremble) that I'd trust over Hockenson in London.